OPLSPotentialBuilder

 Returns:

-Whether or not bond torsion terms are included in the potential set.
+Whether bond torsion terms are included in the potential set.

 Return type: